Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

   - **Structs**: `PositionCore1`, `PositionCore2`, `PriceParams1`, `PriceParams2`.
 - **Restrictions**:
   - Protected by `nonReentrant`.
-  - Reverts if `amount == 0`, listing is invalid, or margin is insufficient.
+  - Reverts if `amount == 0`, listing is invalid, margin is insufficient, or open/pending positions exist for the maker.
-- **Gas Usage Controls**: Minimal updates, pop-and-swap for arrays, full iteration for liquidation prices.
+- **Gas Usage Controls**: Minimal updates, pop-and-swap for arrays, full iteration for position checks and liquidation prices.

 ### closeLongPosition(uint256 positionId)
 - **Parameters**: